pmlod/portfolio/topics/Language complexity.md

 # Language complexity

 Language complexity is a challenging problem in linguistics and information theory.
-No methodologies have yet been identified that account for all markers of complexity across a wide spectrum of languages.
+Languages encode complexity in differing ways, and no widely useful methodologies have been identified that encompass all of these.

-Nonetheless, a number of statistical techniques have proved useful in assessing language complexity as a measure of relative difficulty for readers of lower proficiency.
+Nonetheless, a number of statistical techniques have proved valuable in assessing language complexity as a measure of relative difficulty for readers of lower proficiency, though such techniques may be limited in the range of languages to which they can be applied.

-In addition to these core language complexity metrics, ContentLab includes checks that implement standard readability indices and checks for a range of stylistic complexity markers.
+In addition to these core language complexity metrics, ContentLab implements a number of standard readability indices and checks for a range of stylistic complexity markers.

 ## Core complexity features